joseph-wortmann/curriculum_vitae/CTO.md

 YourCareUniverse offered cloud-based solutions including patient portals and interfacing services.

 - Led operations for YourCareUniverse, with responsibility for delivery, support, and operational excellence.
-- Oversaw YourCareLink, a cloud-based managed interfacing service and early healthcare integration platform.
+- Created and oversaw YourCareLink, a cloud-based managed interfacing service and early healthcare integration platform.
 - Partnered closely with product, engineering, and sales teams to align operational capabilities with growth goals.

 ---